Charolas/PROJECT-SKYRIM/README.md

 - [Skyrim Special Edition: Creation Kit (Steam)](https://store.steampowered.com/app/1946180/Skyrim_Special_Edition_Creation_Kit/)
 - [Loverslab Account](https://www.loverslab.com/) You no longer need to login Loverslab in Wabbajack before the installation, Wabbajack will ask you to when needed during installation.

+### Steam Library

+If you have your Steam library in Program Files, read [this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to put it somewhere else.
+I will not provide support to people with Skyrim in their Program Files folder.
+Locations like Documents, Downloads, Desktop, or OneDrive are NOT fine.
+The best location would be `C:\SteamLibrary` if you have a single drive, or whichever Drive Letter you have on your main Games drive.
+Such a location is also called the "root of the drive."

 ### Clean Skyrim
 Start with a fresh install of [Skyrim Special Edition or Anniversary Edition](https://www.nexusmods.com/skyrimspecialedition).
 You should also clean up the Skyrim Special Edition folder in Documents/My Games/ by deleting its contents.
 Installing on an SSD is recommended but an HDD will work as well.